Language, Power, and Resistance|

 The research upon which this book is based examined the implications that mainstreaming has for the tensions between the hegemonic medical model of deafness and the social model of Deafness.
 This volume explores how different types of power are used in the deaf education system to establish, maintain, and also resist medical views of deafness.
 Mathews frames this discussion as one of power relations across parents, children, and professionals working within the system.
 She looks at how various forms of power are used to influence decisions, to resist decisions, and to shape the structure and delivery of deaf education.
 The author’s findings are a significant contribution to the debates on inclusive education for DHH students and will resonate in myriad social and geographic contexts.

-Elizabeth S. Mathews is a lecturer in the School of Inclusive and Special Education at Dublin City University, Dublin.
+Elizabeth S. Mathews is an assistant professor at the School of Inclusive and Special Education in the Institute of Education at Dublin City University, Ireland.
+She is a graduate of NUI Galway, Gallaudet University, and Maynooth University.

 E-Book: ISBN 978-1-944838-05-8